julianxhokaxhiu/FFNx/docs/ff7/universal_buttons.md

 When SDL gamepad input is enabled, FFNx selects the Xbox, PlayStation, or Nintendo Switch atlas from the connected controller type.
 Switch Pro Controllers, individual Joy-Cons, and paired Joy-Cons use the Switch atlas.
 With the legacy input backend, XInput devices use the Xbox atlas, DirectInput joysticks use the PlayStation atlas, and keyboard input uses the keyboard atlas.

 If the selected keyboard, Xbox, or Switch atlas is missing, FFNx falls back to `buttons_ps4.png`.
-If the selected image has the wrong dimensions, FFNx rejects it and records a warning in `FFNx.log`.
+If the selected image has the wrong proportions, FFNx rejects it and records a warning in `FFNx.log`.

 Restart the game after replacing an atlas.
 The selected path is reported in `FFNx.log` as `Using button prompt atlas`.

 ## Atlas rules

 - Save the atlas as a PNG with transparency.
-- Keep the exact canvas dimensions listed above.
+- Keep the canvas proportions listed above.
+The dimensions may be scaled proportionally; for example, controller atlases may be 128 x 128 pixels.
-- Every sprite occupies a 100 x 100 pixel cell.
+- At the reference dimensions, every sprite occupies a 100 x 100 pixel cell.
+Scale the cells with the canvas.
 - Do not move a sprite into another cell; the cell position defines its key or button.
 - Keep artwork inside its cell to prevent neighboring prompts from bleeding into it.
 - Prompts are rendered at 40 x 40 game-space units, so use bold shapes and avoid very small details.